 We’re here to support you to feel confident and comfortable in managing your catheter.
 On this page, you’ll find simple advice, who to contact when you need help, and guidance to keep you well at home.

-If it is a routine concern about your catheter, they will inform a member of you District Nursing Team
+If it is a routine concern about your catheter, they will inform a member of your District Nursing Team and a member of that team will call you back.

 If your concerns are more urgent, such as a blocked catheter, and its between 8am and 8pm they will inform the Urgent Community Response (UCR) team who covers your area and they will be in touch

-If you are concerned about your catheter overnight (between 8pm–8am) a member of our Rapid Response team will contact.
+If you are concerned about your catheter overnight (between 8pm–8am) a member of our Rapid Response team will contact you.

 Amount